laravel-liberu/documentation/docs/backend/permissions.md

 - for each route where we need to have authorization checks, we must define a permission, permission which needs to have the same name as the route
 - routes:
     - are nested, the resulting name looking something like `group1.group2...route`
-    - when creating new routes, be sure to follow the Enso convention and use camelCase (`myGroup.myRoute`) instead of snake_case(`my_group.my_route`) or mix-n-matching.
+    - when creating new routes, be sure to follow the Liberu convention and use camelCase (`myGroup.myRoute`) instead of snake_case(`my_group.my_route`) or mix-n-matching.
-    This will make for a more consistent feel and also ensure the Enso logic will work as designed.
+    This will make for a more consistent feel and also ensure the Liberu logic will work as designed.
 - for each request we check the existence of the link between the user's role and the permission for the request's route
 - permissions' attributes:
      - name: see above